Montana-Dakota Utilities rate cases

 The company does not have authority to change rates without approval by a state regulatory commission.
 Click on your state below to review information about recently approved or pending rate case filings.

-Montana-Dakota Utilities files electric price increase request in Montana
+Montana-Dakota Utilities files a natural gas price increase request with Wyoming PSC

-“Making a request to increase prices is something we do not take lightly; we do our best to balance the cost to customers with the amount investments we make to our system to ensure safe and reliable electric service,” said Nicole Kivisto, president and chief executive officer of Montana-Dakota.
-“The main reason we are asking for a price increase is to recover $68 million in investments we have made since our last price increase request in 2015.”
+“Making a request to increase prices is something we do not take lightly; we do our best to balance the cost to customers with the amount of investments we make to our system to ensure safe and reliable natural gas service,” said Nicole Kivisto, president and CEO of Montana-Dakota.
+“The main reason we are asking for a price increase is because of increased operating costs since our last increase request five years ago.”

-The Montana PSC has up to 10 months to issue a decision on the proposed increase request.
+The Wyoming PSC has up to 10 months to issue a decision on the proposed increase request.

 Montana-Dakota encourages customers to use energy wisely.
 Conservation tips, information on energy assistance and information on the company’s balanced billing program can be found on this website.